Bayesian Invariance Modeling of Multi-Environment Data: Bayesian Invariant Prediction

 We propose Bayesian Invariant Prediction (BIP) to infer the true invariant features $z^*$.
 Our model places a prior distribution $p(z)$ over feature selectors $z \in \{0,1\}^p$ and defines a likelihood based on the invariance assumption.

 For now, we assume the local joint distributions $\{p_e(x,y)\}_{e=1}^{E}$ are known.
-Consequently, for any candidate invariant feature selector $z$, we can calculate the \textit{local marginal} $p_e(x^z)$, \textit{local conditionals} $p_e(y|x^z)$, and \textit{local feature conditionals} $p_e(x^{-z} \mid x^z, y)$, all derived from the local joint $p_e(x,y)$.
-In practice, we can estimate these distributions with a sufficiently large dataset.
+Consequently, for any feature selector $z$, we can calculate the \textit{local marginal} $p_e(x^z)$, \textit{local conditionals} $p_e(y|x^z)$, and \textit{local feature conditionals} $p_e(x^{-z} \mid x^z, y)$, all derived from the local joint $p_e(x,y)$.
+In practice, we estimate them with a sufficiently large dataset.

 To build our likelihood, we also define a \textit{pooled conditional distribution} of the outcome given candidate features $x^z$, derived from the collection of local distributions.

 \begin{definition}[Pooled conditional] Given a feature selector $z$ and a collection of local distributions $\{p_e(x,y)\}_{e \in \calE}$, define the \textit{pooled conditional} as: